adryeeel/42Piscine/README.md

 # 🏊 42Piscine

-_Piscine_ is a French term meaning "swimming pool" that refers to a intensive and immersive programming boot camp that serves as the entry point to 42 school course.
+_Piscine_ is a french term meaning "swimming pool" that refers to a intensive and immersive programming boot camp that serves as the entry point to 42 school course.

 During the piscine, prospective students, known as "pisciners", undergo a rigorous four to six-week evaluation period where they are introduced to the fundamentals of programming and problem-solving.